spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/stripe.md

     link: docs/pbc/all/payment-service-provider/page.version/stripe/install-stripe.html
 ---

-The Stripe App is a part of the App Composition Platform.
-This App is an integration of Stripe to Spryker and it is built to support the default Storefront Yves and Spryker GLUE APIs.
+The Spryker-Stripe integration is a part of the App Composition Platform.
+TThis integration is built with support for both the default Storefront as well as Spryker’s GLUE APIs.
+For more information about Stripe, see the [Stipe website](https://stripe.com/en-de).

 ## Next steps